contentauth/opensource.contentauth.org/docs/manifest/writing/ingredients.md

           ...
 ```

-Then the SDK then links the ingrdient with the action.
+Then the SDK links the ingredient with the action.

 This also works with an ingredient JSON with the "add ingredient" function; [for example](https://github.com/contentauth/c2pa-python/blob/main/tests/test_unit_tests.py#L2971-L2985):